HISTORY

 Board Director

-Tanya Jones Terrell is the Director of Corporate Community Impact at BGE, leading workforce development, community engagement, and corporate philanthropy initiatives across Central Maryland.
-She manages strategic partnerships with community organizations, historically Black colleges and universities, and cultural institutions to align BGE's social impact with community needs.
-Before joining BGE in 2020, Tanya spent nearly 20 years in Maryland’s nonprofit sector, focusing on community and workforce development.
-Tanya holds a Master of Science in Counseling and Development from Northeastern University and a Bachelor of Arts in Sociology from Framingham State University.
+Tanya Jones Terrell is the Director of Corporate Community Impact at BGE, where she leads workforce development, community engagement, and corporate philanthropy initiatives across Central Maryland.
+Tanya manages strategic partnerships with community organizations, historically Black colleges and universities, and cultural institutions to align BGE's social impact with community needs.
+Before joining BGE in 2020, she spent nearly 20 years in Maryland’s nonprofit sector, focusing on community and workforce development.
+Tanya holds an MS in Counseling and Development from Northeastern University and a BA in Sociology from Framingham State University.

 DAVID BRAMBLE